 Jim Foster received a patent for his Arena Football game system in March 1990.
 Armed with the patent, Foster again began recruiting new investors, this time on a more traditional franchise model, with greater control for local owners.
 New teams were added in Albany and Dallas and investors came forward for the Denver and Pittsburgh clubs.
 Local ownership did not step up for the Bruisers.
 Arena Football announced in April 1990 that the Bruisers would not be part of the upcoming season and folded the club.

 In August 1990, Chicago attorney Jerry Kurz announced plans to revive the Bruisers for the 1991 Arena Football season.
 However, Kurz’s group failed to get their financing together and Arena Football revoked the franchise license in March 1991.
-Today, Kurz is the Commissioner of a re-constituted Arena Football League which began play in 2010.

 The 1989 Charles Bronson actioner Kinjite: Forbidden Subjects features an extended sequence shot during an actual Chicago Bruisers Arena Football game played in 1988 against the Los Angeles Cobras at the Los Angeles Sports Arena.
 This is one of the first depictions of the sport of Arena Football in the broader popular culture.